-When we travel we prioritize two things: hiking and food (you may notice that trend in our travel guides).
-We did three separate hikes outside Santa Fe, each more impressive than the next.
+When we travel, Alex and I prioritize two things: hiking and food.
+We had heard great things about Santa Fe hiking, so couldn’t wait to dig in.
+Of the three separate hikes we did outside Santa Fe, each was more impressive than the next.
 First was Bandelier National Monument, full of natural beauty, dwellings carved into the soft rock cliffs, and petroglyphs.

 It looks easy from back here, but climbing down while suspended in mid-air without a view of your next foothold was a little unsettling.

 We did another quick Santa Fe hike after Bandelier (located here).
 The group of us agreed we enjoyed it even more than the first!
 Somehow it felt more intimate and much of the hike followed narrow channels worn in the soft rock (it almost felt engineered, like Disney Land).
 There were also petroglyphs and an incredible view.
 Don’t miss Tsankawi Prehistoric Site if you’re in the area.

 Tent Rocks National Monument was undoubtedly the most impressive hike of them all!
 It’s truly one of the more stunning landscapes I’ve seen in the US outside of Utah (Arches + Monument Valley).
 The arch-shaped formations are completely natural.
 Alex and I felt like we were on the set of Star Wars (we’re pretty sure Luke Skywalker lived in here at some point).
 If you’ve got time for Santa Fe hiking, you must go to Tent Rocks National Monument.
 This is at the top of our list of things to do in Santa Fe!

 Santa Fe is a dining mecca, so it was difficult to decide on just a few restaurants (since time was limited and many of our meals were hiking to go).
 Here are a few of what we found to be the best restaurants in Santa Fe: